 Become aware of your eating habits

-In summary, the diet of pregnant women includes a variety of foods with little or no processing in quantities adapted to the feelings of hunger and satiety of each.
+In summary, the diet of the pregnant woman includes a variety of minimally or unprocessed foods in quantities adapted to each person's sensations of hunger and fullness.

 References